mavryk-network/GoMavryk/examples/fa12/README.md

 ## Decode FA 1.2 Transfers

-Use MvGo to extract FA1.2 token transfer parameters from an operation receipt.
+Use GoMavryk to extract FA1.2 token transfer parameters from an operation receipt.

 ### Usage